 The Minimal React Project Setup using Webpack and Babel

-There are a good number of starter kits available for creating React projects.
-Starter kits are useful, but most of them are black boxes, they improve productivity once the developers have an understanding of how they work.
-For large scale applications, we want to create the application from scratch and want full control over it.
+Many starter kits are available for creating React projects.
+Starter kits are useful, but most of them are black boxes.
+They improve productivity once the developers have an understanding of how they work.
+For large-scale applications, we want to create the application from scratch and want full control over it.

-The goal of this blog post is to explain how to create minimal React project using Webpack and Babel from scratch step by step.
+This blog post aims to explain how to create a minimal React project using Webpack and Babel from scratch, step by step.

-Step 1: Create project folder, and package.json file in the folder
+Step 1: Create a project folder and package.json file in the folder

 mkdir react-minimal-project